-A Council for Official Statistics was established at Statistics Sweden in February 2002.
-The duties of the Council are set out in Statistics Sweden's Directives.
-The Council, which is an advisory body, shall deal with matters of principle regarding the availability, quality and usefulness of the official statistics, as well as issues on facilitating the response process for data providers.
+The duties of the Council are set out in the Statistics Sweden Directives.
+The Council, which is an advisory body, shall deal with matters of principle concerning the availability, quality and usefulness of the official statistics, as well as issues on facilitating the response process for data providers.